Introduction to scattering for radial 3D NLKG below energy norm: Abstract

-with $5 > p >3$ and data $\left( u_{0}, \, u_{1} \right) \in H^{s} \times H^{s-1}$, $1 > s > 1- \frac{(5-p)(p-3)}{2(p-1)(p-2)}$ if $4 \geq p > 3$ and $1> s > 1 - \frac{(5-p)^{2}}{2(p-1)(6-p)}$ if $ 5> p \geq 4$.
-First we prove Strichartz-type estimates in $L_{t}^{q} L_{x}^{r}$ spaces.
+We prove scattering for some radial $3D$ semilinear Klein-Gordon equations with rough data.
+First we prove Strichartz-type estimates in mixed norm spaces.
 Then by using these decays we establish some local bounds.
-By combining these results to a Morawetz-type estimate and a radial Sobolev inequality we control the variation of an almost conserved quantity on arbitrary large intervals.
+By combining these results with a Morawetz-type estimate and a radial Sobolev inequality we control the variation of an almost conserved quantity on arbitrarily large intervals.
 Once we have showed that this quantity is controlled, we prove that some of these local bounds can be upgraded to global bounds.
 This is enough to establish scattering.
 All the estimates involved require a delicate analysis due to the nature of the nonlinearity and the lack of scaling.